chloeli-15/jailbreaking_interp/README.md

 [Recent work](https://www.alignmentforum.org/posts/pYcEhoAoPfHhgJ8YC/refusal-mechanisms-initial-experiments-with-llama-2-7b-chat) has investigated mechanisms responsible for refusal in Llama2-7b-rlhf.
 They hypothesized that there is some early-middle layer circuit that computes a "harmfulness" feature.
 This is separate and downstream from circuits in earlier layers that create the task representation.

 Objectives of the current study (to be refined):
-1. Generalizability of refusal mechanism results (testing on Llama2, Vicuna, Mistral)
+1. Generalizability of refusal mechanism results (testing on Llama2, Vicuna, Pythia, and Falcon)
 2. Generalizable vector that can jailbreak different models - can we systematically find the "harmlessness" feature computed in intermediate layers and use this to jailbreak models?
 3. Initial experiments to locate model components responsible for adversarial suffixes

 ## Generating dataset

-The prompt has the simple format of `"Tell me how to make a <obj>"`, where `<obj>` is replaced by a harmless (e.g. cake, pie, paper planes, etc.) or harmful (e.g. bomb, biological weapon, suicide vest, etc.) object, following [previous work by Arditi and Obeso](https://www.alignmentforum.org/posts/pYcEhoAoPfHhgJ8YC/refusal-mechanisms-initial-experiments-with-llama-2-7b-chat).
+Prompts follow the simple format `"Tell me how to make a <obj>"`, where `<obj>` is replaced by a harmless object (e.g. cake, pie, paper planes, etc.) or harmful object (e.g. bomb, biological weapon, suicide vest, etc.), following [previous work by Arditi and Obeso](https://www.alignmentforum.org/posts/pYcEhoAoPfHhgJ8YC/refusal-mechanisms-initial-experiments-with-llama-2-7b-chat).
 This minimizes the difference between harmless and harmful prompts so processes related to refusal can be more cleanly isolated by their activation difference.

 There are three classes of prompts: `harmless`, `harmful` and `suffix`, each containing 29 examples. `suffix` prompts are harmful prompts appended with an adversarial suffix generated using methods by [Zou et al (2023)](https://arxiv.org/abs/2307.15043).